Hillbank

 The educational profile of Hillbank exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 14.1%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common at 10.7%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.6%).
-Vocational credentials are held by 42.2% of residents aged 15+, with advanced diplomas at 10.6% and certificates at 31.6%.
-Educational participation is high, with 26.0% currently enrolled in formal education.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 10.7%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.6%).
+Vocational credentials are also common, with 42.2% of residents aged 15+ holding them - advanced diplomas comprise 10.6% while certificates make up 31.6%.

 Frequently Asked Questions - Education